As promised, I have another Nigella inspired recipe and this one is REAL simple to make.

 The cake needs to set in the fridge for a minimum of four hours.
 And Voila!
 Done and dusted.

-My SO and I have recently moved into our own apartment and having never lived on my own, actual cooking has not really been something I would think about daily.
+My SO and I have recently moved into our own apartment and have never lived on my own, actual cooking has not really been something I would think about daily.

 I was lucky enough to have DSTV for a few years and the cooking shows (looooved BBC lifestyle) sparked an interest in flavour, texture n all of those things we are now familiar with, however, apart from admiring the ooohs and aaahs, colours and imagining the taste I hadn’t tried cooking anything by myself apart from the occasional Saturday morning boiled egg and toast maybe adding some rocket for that creative flair lol!

-Now; having to be domesticated in the kitchen (meaning lots of dishes) and wanting to impress my SO I have made quite a few meals since September and even received compliments!
+Now; having to be domesticated in the kitchen (meaning lots of dishes) and wanting to impress, I have made quite a few meals since September and even received compliments!

 I turned 30 on 09 May 2016 and trying to be all adult like I attempted to make a chocolate cake for friends or family who may come over and whoa! how great did it turn out!!